Reflections on nearly 50 years of owning a 1969 Lotus Elan SE

 The parade lap around this historic, four mile, 14-turn Road America road circuit with a dozen other Lotus’ was a genuine adventure.
 Lined up alphabetically by car club, I was the second car in a group of about a dozen Lotus’s.
 Following the group in front of us, we began driving around the track at a sedate35- 40 mph.
 Growing frustrated at staying in single file and the slow pace – this is a race track after all – with little thought to consequences, I pulled out and passed the Lotus in front of me, and began passing the car club in front of us.
 Looking in my rear view mirror, I noticed the Lotus I had passed, as well as all of the other Lotus’s, then pulled out and were following me.
 Off we went, engines revving, passing one car club after another.
 A couple of miles into the circuit we came around a turn to find a group of race officials running onto the track, waving black flags at us and pointing to a road leading off the track.
 We exited the track where they pointed us to go and pulled into a nearby parking area.
 Soon I was surrounded by beaming Lotus owners, pounding me on the back.
 We had been bad, really bad, but it sure felt good.

 Gary Eiesland from Schaak Electronics and my former manager arrived in Milwaukee a few months after I did with his Lotus Europa.
 The two of us had a ball together.
 Out driving one spring day I stopped at Mitchell Park and saw, in the parking lot, a Lamborghini Mura.
 I was smitten.
 It was so low and looked wickedly exotic – mean and scary.
 I was walking around and admiring it when its owner appeared.
 We got to talking.
 It turned out he was a big fan of the Elan.
-He asked if we could switch cars for a while.
+He asked if we could switch cars for a quick ride?
 For the next hour or so we took turns following each other around several cool roads in the area.
-When we pulled into a gas station to switch back to our own cars, I heard for the first time a question I would end up hearing over and over again over the years once people see or experience my car, “Well, if you ever decide to sell it, will you please let me know?”
+When we pulled into a gas station to switch back to our own cars, I heard for the first time a question I would end up hearing many times over the years once people saw or experienced my car, “Well, if you ever decide to sell it, will you please let me know?”

 Eventually I was transferred back to Minnesota, this time to Minneapolis.
 After a few years, the Lotus became a second car, although I drove it at least once a week.
 I changed companies, started a new career and met a new love – Maggie.
 At our wedding reception, my dear aunt Effie asked my bride, “Now that Steve’s married, will he be getting rid of that little yellow girl catcher of his.”
 Maggie thought a moment, looked up at Effie and said, “If my husband is going to have a mistress, I’d prefer to have her in the garage, so I can keep an eye on her.”
 Maggie was true to her word.
 We’ve been married over 32 years now and she’s never once complained how the Lotus has taken up precious garage space, the cost of putting the Elan on moving trucks to Los Angeles, then to New York, then back to Minnesota and finally to Phoenix.
 The Elan always got the most preferred and comfortable spot on the moving truck, although getting it on and off wasn’t always easy.